tomiGoljevscek/Oxide.Docs/source/includes/introduction.md

  \ \ /\ / / _ \| '__| |/ _` |
   \ V  V / (_) | |  | | (_| |
    \_/\_/ \___/|_|  |_|\__,_|

-So you want to develop plugins for Oxide?

-We'll show you how to get started, along with sample code!
 ```

-Oxide is a complete rewrite of the popular, original Oxide mod for the game Rust.
-Oxide has a focus on modularity and extensibility.

-The core is highly abstracted and loosely coupled, and could be used to mod any game that uses .NET such as 7 Days to Die, The Forest, Space Engineers, and more.
-Support for games, plugin languages, and other functionality is added via extensions.
-When loading, Oxide 2 scans the binary folder for DLL extensions.
-Extension filenames are formatted as `Oxide.Ext.Name.dll`.
+Oxide is a complete rewrite of the popular, original Oxide API and Lua plugin framework.
+Previously only available for the legacy Rust game, Oxide now supports numerous games.
+Oxide's focus is on modularity and extensibility.
+The core is highly abstracted and loosely coupled, and could be used to mod any game that uses the .NET Framework.

-The current official extensions are listed below:

- * Oxide.Ext.CSharp - _Allows raw [CSharp](http://en.wikipedia.org/wiki/C_Sharp_(programming_language)) plugins to be loaded_
- * Oxide.Ext.JavaScript - _Allows [JavaScript](http://en.wikipedia.org/wiki/JavaScript) plugins to be loaded_
- * Oxide.Ext.Lua - _Allows [Lua](http://www.lua.org/) plugins to be loaded_
- * Oxide.Ext.MySql - _Allows plugins to access a [MySQL](http://www.mysql.com/) database_
- * Oxide.Ext.Python - _Allows [Python](http://en.wikipedia.org/wiki/Python_(programming_language)) plugins to be loaded_
- * Oxide.Ext.Rust - _Provides support for the [Rust](http://playrust.com/) Experimental server_
- * Oxide.Ext.RustLegacy - _Provides support for the [Rust](http://playrust.com/) Legacy server_
- * Oxide.Ext.SevenDays - _Provides support for the [7 Days to Die](http://7daystodie.com/) server_
- * Oxide.Ext.SQLite - _Allows plugins to access a [SQLite](http://www.sqlite.org/) database_
- * Oxide.Ext.Unity - _Provides support for [Unity](http://unity3d.com/) games_

-Third-party, unofficial extensions available:

- * [Oxide.Ext.RustIO.dll](http://oxidemod.org/extensions/768/) - _Provides generation of map images, lightweight web server, and live map_

-Examples of what extensions may be available in the future:

- * Oxide.Ext.IRC - _Allows plugins to access an IRC server_
- * Oxide.Ext.Updater - _Allows for automatic plugin checking and updating_
+Plugins can currently be developed for the games [Reign of Kings](http://www.reignofkings.net/), [Rust](http://playrust.com/) (Experimental), [Rust Legacy](http://playrust.com/), and [7 Days to Die](http://7daystodie.com/), with support for more on the way!
+Oxide provides multiple programming languages to develop plugins for each game: [CSharp](http://en.wikipedia.org/wiki/C_Sharp_(programming_language)), [JavaScript](http://en.wikipedia.org/wiki/JavaScript), [Lua](http://www.lua.org/), and [Python](http://en.wikipedia.org/wiki/Python_(programming_language)).

+Database support for plugins is also available in the [MySQL](http://www.mysql.com/) and [SQLite](http://www.sqlite.org/) varieties, so if JSON files aren't enough, you have options!
+If you'd prefer another database type, those can always be accessed via web requests and your own custom bridge script on your site.